 Jamie Rau, MSW, Bonnie Brae Clinical Director

 A stellar reputation, an exceptional track record and a legacy of distinction cannot help but result in even higher expectations and increased demand.
 Bonnie Brae is almost always filled to capacity and there is often a wait list.
-Since 2015, we are serving more boys on our main campus, and now we need additional living space!
-A new state-of-the-art Residential Cottage for 12 young men will provide more space to live, heal and grow.
+Since 2015, we are serving more boys on our main campus!
+Our new state-of-the-art Residential Cottage – Conscious Kids Cottage for 12 young men provides more space to live, heal and grow.

 “Cottage Life” plays a vital role in the growth and success of each young man.
 Bonds are formed between residents and cottage staff as they work through issues together, creating a healthy environment that cultivates positive growth and success.
 When a young man enters the Bonnie Brae community, expectations are set from day one and he is responsible for: actively participating in the physical care of his cottage; being respectful of others in his cottage; participating in daily “group” sessions where he receives feedback — both positive and negative — from his peers; and participating in team-building activities, which contribute to an atmosphere of pride and ownership.

-Our new Residential Cottage will allow us to meet our expectations for a quality living environment, and offer the space and amenities to maximize positive growth and change for each young man.
-In the words of our Residential Director, Phil Errico, who has been with us for over 30 years, “The cottage will strike a nice balance between interaction and privacy,” offering large space for activities, 12 private bedrooms, a clinician’s office, and two laundry rooms.
-This “balance” will allow us to better address our residents’ emotional and behavioral challenges in a natural and holistic way.
-The cottage will also enhance our ability to offer multiple programs for the residents at the same time.
+Our Conscious Kids Cottage allows us to meet our expectations for a quality living environment, and offer the space and amenities to maximize positive growth and change for each young man.
+In the words of our Residential Director, Phil Errico, who has been with us for over 30 years, “The cottage strikes a nice balance between interaction and privacy,” offering large space for activities, 12 private bedrooms, a clinician’s office, and two laundry rooms.
+This “balance” allows us to better address our residents’ emotional and behavioral challenges in a natural and holistic way.
+The cottage also enhances our ability to offer multiple programs for the residents at the same time.
 There are even two porches for boys to sit and enjoy the beautiful views of our campus!